What is IRS Form 944?

 Conclusion

 Remember, you must use the correct form for your organization.
-You can only file this form if the IRS told you in writing that you either must submit the form or that you're eligible to file.
+You can only file this form if the IRS tells you in writing that you either must submit the form or that you're eligible to file it.
 Otherwise, you must use Form 941.

-While this article contains helpful information, it shouldn’t be taken as legal advice for employment tax filing requirements.
-We recommend contacting your tax advisor or CPA to help you determine which form and deposit schedule to use.
+PeopleKeep doesn’t provide legal or tax advice.
+This article is for informational purposes only and shouldn’t be relied on for employment tax filing requirements.
+Contact your tax advisor, business advisor, or CPA to help you determine which form and deposit schedule to use.

 Chase Charaba